-Manuscript received March 04, 2011; revised April 03, 2011.
-L. Wang is with the School of Mathematical Sciences, Graduate University of Chinese Academy of Sciences, Beijing 100049, P.R.
+Manuscript revised October 14, 2011.

+Wang is with the School of Mathematical Sciences, Graduate University of Chinese Academy of Sciences, Beijing 100049, P.R.
 China. e-mail: ljwang@gucas.ac.cn.
 L. Wang is supported by the NNSFC No.11071251, and the Director Foundation of GUCAS.